Sarah Holbrook - MBACP Registered Counsellor and Qualified Coach

 Talking to a counsellor in confidence can help you work through bottled up feelings and emotions that are affecting your overall wellbeing.

-Hello, I'm here to listen and offer you time, support and a safe space to work through things that are troubling you - at your own pace and removed from your day-to-day life.
-Sessions are confidential, judgement free and delivered face-to-face in Huddersfield, online (Zoom, email, messenger) or via telephone.
+I’m here to listen and offer you the time and a safe space for you to work through your feelings and the things that are troubling you - at your own pace, and, removed from your everyday life.

 How can counselling help?

 - Relationship breakdowns and difficulties.

 - Coping with feeling sad, depression and low mood.

 - Dealing with major life events and changes.

 - Coping with ill health, loss and bereavement

 - Work-related worries and concerns